 Hi there!
 Thank you for visiting my website.

-Before moving into higher education, I worked in both urban and rural K-12 schools for nearly 20 years as a teacher for students with emotional/behavioral disabilities, elementary classroom teacher, instructional coach, and special education administrator.
-During this time, I worked in schools that served large populations of Indigenous students.
+Prior to moving into higher education, I worked in urban and rural K-12 schools for nearly 20 years as a teacher for students with emotional/behavioral disabilities, elementary classroom teacher, instructional coach, and special education administrator.
+During this time, I worked in some schools that served large populations of Indigenous students.
 As a result, I also see digital spaces as having the potential, in part, to provide equity and access for students from historically underrepresented groups.

-My research utilizes quantitative, qualitative, and mixed methods designs with social justice and equity lens to study the scholarship of teaching and learning, online learning, open educational resources, and teacher preparation.
+My research is informed by my teaching experiences and utilizes quantitative, qualitative, and mixed methods designs with social justice and equity lens to study the scholarship of teaching and learning, online learning, open educational resources, and teacher preparation.
 I present at the Online Learning Consortium (OLC), OpenEd, and AERA National Conferences.
-I recently published a model of persistence for online learners and I have two forthcoming book chapters about designing and using equitable online discussions.
-Further, I am a 2020-2021 William and Flora Hewlett Foundation Open Educational Resources Fellow
+I recently published a model of persistence for online learners and two book chapters about designing and using equitable online discussions.
+Further, I was a 2020-2021 William and Flora Hewlett Foundation Open Educational Resources Fellow.